A symmetry-protected topological optical lattice clock: The Su-Schrieffer-Heeger model in a tilted OLC

 \section{The Su-Schrieffer-Heeger model in a tilted OLC}

-In this section, we discuss our proposal to simulate the SSH/RM model, which is the prototypical model featuring symmetry protected topological phases, in a 1D tilted OLC.
+In this section, we discuss our proposal to simulate the SSH/RM model, a prototypical model featuring SPT phases, in a 1D tilted OLC.
 We then briefly review the key concepts of this model relevant for the rest of this manuscript.

 We consider a tilted, 1D OLC with lattice spacing $a_L$ and nearest-neighbor tunneling frequency $J$, loaded with a dilute array of atoms in such a way the system can be considered as non-interacting, as shown in \fig{sys}-(a).
 The atoms have mass $M_a$, and experience a uniform acceleration $g_{acc}$ generated by a linear potential across the lattice.
 The eigenstates of this system are the Wannier-Stark (WS) states, $\ket{l}$\cite{lemonde05pra,aeppli22tiltSr}, centered at lattice site $l$ and with eigenenergy $E_l=\hbar\Delta l$, where $\hbar\Delta\equiv M_ag_{acc}a_L$ is the energy difference between atoms on adjacent lattice sites.
 We consider a parameter regime where the lattice depth is shallow enough that $J$ is comparable to $\Delta$, thus $\ket{l}$ is delocalized across several lattice sites.
 We show the WS states as shaded areas in the left panel of \fig{sys}-(a).
 The clock states correspond to two electronic levels, $e$ and $g$, with an optical transition frequency $\omega_a$.
 The single-particle Hamiltonian of our system thus reads: where $\hat{\tilde c}_{l\alpha}$ annihilates a fermionic particle in WS state $\ket{l}$ and electronic level $\alpha =g,e$.
+It is worth noting that the SSH/RM model is a single-particle model, therefore independent of quantum statistics.
+However, in reality, Fermi statistics makes it easier to implement our protocol both by reducing the role played by interactions and for the initial state preparation.

 We use a clock laser with wavelength $\lambda_c$, propagating along the lattice direction, to drive the ultranarrow clock transition $g-e$.
 When $\lambda_c/a_L$ is not an integer value, the clock laser imprints a differential phase $\phi=k_ca_L$ across adjacent lattice sites which generates the spin-orbit coupling (SOC)\cite{wall16prl,livi16prl,kolkowitz17nat,zhang19jpcs}, allowing the clock laser to drive $g-e$ transitions between different sites.
 We propose to use two different clock laser tones to implement the SSH/RM model.
 The first tone with angular frequency $\omega_0$, detuned from the atomic transition by $\delta=\omega_0-\omega_a$, drives the on-site (``carrier'', $\ket{l,g}\to\ket{l,e}$) transition (see \fig{sys}-(a) and \apdx{fullhami} for details):